squeakyspacebar/phonograph/README.md

 for validation.
 - `--epochs <integer>` This sets the number of epochs to train for.
 - `--batch-size <integer>` This sets the training batch size.

+## Modifying the Keras models

+### Editing the models

+The model factories are defined in the `factories` subdirectory and implement a method called `create()`.
+The actual Keras model being used should be defined within that method, so feel free to edit them as you wish.

+### Adding your own custom models

+The model factories are defined in the `factories` subdirectory and inherit from `ModelFactory` in `model_factory.py` as an interface.
+Please see how the models created are used in `phonograph.py` and double-check against `model_factory.py` to create a new model factory.

+I don't have any slick importing setups, so you simply `from factories import SomeFactory()` in `phonograph.py`.

+You can add support for your new factory by editing the if case block at the beginning of `main()` and the list `model_types` at the bottom of `phonograph.py`, before the argparse block begins.

 ## Extra Notes